Dogs Never Really Liked Belly Rubs And Tickling – They’re Just Tolerating It, Animal Expert Says

 “It is very common for a dog to lie down, show its tummy and lift its legs in the air, but that is not a request for a tummy rub.”

-MacKay explains that if a dog rolls over and exposes its stomach to another dog, it simply means that it’s comfortable being around with the other animal.
+MacKay explains that if a dog rolls over and exposes its stomach to another dog, it simply means that it’s comfortable being around the other animal.
 But when a dog does it around humans and gets touched, it’s much like having the owner invade the animal’s space.
 But somehow, dogs just welcome the touch because they have learned to tolerate a human’s impulse to give belly rubs.

-MacKay’s observations somehow contradict a 2015 study that showed that dogs are not being submissive when they roll over.
+MacKay’s observations somewhat contradict a 2015 study that showed that dogs are not acting submissive when they roll over.
 Instead, they’re being defensive and ready to engage in combat.
 The study by scientists at the University of Lethbridge in Canada together with University of South Africa researchers showed that the common behavior of rolling over has been mistaken for an act of submission.

 To arrive at the findings, the researchers analyzed YouTube videos showing dogs playing around.
 They also observed a medium-sized female dog playing with 33 other dogs one at a time.
 Researchers found that the rollovers were not done to appear submissive.
 Instead, the act was done as a defense mechanism to avoid getting bitten on the neck or also an offensive tactic for an attack.